hamidgasmi/training.computerscience.algorithms-datastructures/README.md

         - Pass it to our solve() function, and
         - Ensure our algorithm outputs the result quickly: we could measure the duration time
 - **Stress** testing:
-    - Implement a slow but but simple and correct algorithm
+    - Implement a slow but simple and correct algorithm
     - Check that both programs produce the same result (this is not applicable to problems where the output is not unique)
     - Generate random test cases as well as biased tests cases
 - When dealing with **numbers**: